Culicoides imicola: Bluetongue virus

 Culicoides imicola is the main vector for BTV (bluetongue virus), with other Cullicoides species being secondary vectors.
 The periodic burst of C. imicola population has correlated with outbreaks of BTV, which often occur cyclically.
 As much as 90% of all BTV cases in the Mediterranean Basin has been linked to C. imicola, which is possibly due to its dry and hot summers that allow rapid larval maturation, which in turn leads to multiple generations hatching within a single season.

 Other viruses

 Culicoides imicola is also known to be the only field vector for the African horse sickness (AHS).
 In the past, AHS has only occurred periodically, no more than two years at a time.
 However, there has been occasions where it has persisted for over 5 years.
 The year-round presence of C. imicola in the face of climate change has been identified as the possible source of longer durations of AHS.

-Climate importance
+Role of climate change

 Traditionally, Culicoides imicola has been found in subtropical Asia and Africa.
 However, due to climate change, they have spread all the way to Europe and as far as Sweden.
 The increase in temperature has positively impacted C. imicola distribution, which has raised concern in the spread of disease across central Europe as the flies make their way northward.
+Without a significant improvement in epidemiological control measures, what is currently considered a once-in-20-years outbreak of bluetongue would occur as frequently as once in five or seven years by midcentury under all but the most optimistic climate change scenario.